johanhelsing/matchbox/README.md

 internet.

-When a client wants to join a p2p (mesh) network, it connects to the signalling service and provides a room id.
+When a client wants to join a p2p (mesh) network, it connects to the signalling service and provides a session id.
 The signalling server then notifies the peers that have already connected about the new peer (sends a `new_peer` event).

 The existing peers then send back WebRTC connection offers through the